1. Home

 Daily Operations, Procedures, and Collection Development and Maintenance

 • Step-by-step processes/checklists for opening and closing the library, placing a hold, making an ILL request, checking materials in and out, generating overdue notices, maintaining computers, ordering library materials and supplies, and all the routine day-to-day tasks that the new (or interim) director will be performing.
-Input from all library staff should be encouraged in the creation of these procedural cheat sheets43
+Input from all library staff should be encouraged in the creation of these procedural cheat sheets.

-44 The library’s integrated library system (ILS) is an integrated set of applications designed to perform the business and technical functions of a library, including acquisitions, cataloging, circulation, and the provision of public access.
+• A list of all library collections and their locations in the library, including how to generate reports from your library’s integrated library system (ILS).
+The ILS is an integrated set of applications designed to perform the business and technical functions of a library, including acquisitions, cataloging, circulation, and the provision of public access.
 ILS software is used to track items owned (inventory), orders placed/bills paid (acquisitions), and patrons who have borrowed (circulation and interlibrary loan).
-ILS vendors for public libraries include Biblionix, KOHA, Innovative Interfaces, and SirsiDynic.
-The Alaska State Library has assembled a list of automation options for small libraries.
-Marshall Breeding has authored the annual Library Systems Report published by American Libraries since 2014.
+ILS vendors for public libraries include Biblionix, KOHA, Innovative Interfaces, and SirsiDynix.

-45 Weeding is the process of examining items in a library collection title by title to identify for permanent withdrawal those that meet the library’s pre-established weeding criteria, especially when space in the stacks is limited.
-Public libraries usually weed routinely on the basis of circulation numbers and physical conditions.
+• The date(s) of the last inventory and weeding of the library’s collections and the schedule for the weeding cycle.
+Weeding is the process of examining items in a library collection title by title to identify for permanent withdrawal those that meet the library’s pre-established weeding criteria, especially when space in the stacks is limited.
+Public libraries usually weed routinely on the basis of circulation numbers and physical condition.

-46 A challenge is a complaint made by a library patron or other member of the community — acting as an individual or representing a group — concerning the inclusion of a particular item in a library collection, usually accompanied by a request that the item be removed from the library, reshelved in another section of the library, or made available only to a particular segment of the population.
+• Instructions for responding to challenges to library materials or programs.
+A challenge is a complaint made by a library patron or other member of the community – acting as an individual or representing a group – concerning the inclusion of a particular item in a library collection, usually accompanied by a request that the item be removed from the library, reshelved in another section of the library, or made available only to a particular segment of the population.
 A challenge may also be made to a library program.
-Public libraries are challenged more often than other types of libraries, as they provide resources and services to a diverse clientele comprising multiple demographics.
 The library’s best defense against challenges is an unambiguously worded collection development and maintenance policy.
-The American Library Association’s Office for Intellectual Freedom maintains a database of challenged materials and asks that libraries report challenges by using their online form or by calling 1-800-545-2433 x4226 or by email: oif@ala.org.

 Related Articles